 He first began to give music lessons while completing a BFA in Arts Management at Long Island University.
 His passion for music, proficiency, and patience have yielded a long lasting career, which has encompassed hundreds of students teaching at a variety of music schools and studios, in recent years including Village Music (New City, NY) and R&R Music School (Congers, NY).

-Townsend performs a wide ranges of songs that span the decades and connect with audiences of all ages.
+Townsend performs a wide range of songs that span the decades and connects with audiences of all ages.
 Some of the singers and songwriters who have influenced his style and approach include: Van Morrison, Paul Simon, Eddie Vedder, Chris Cornell, Otis Redding, Tom Petty, Ryan Adams, and Ray Lamontagne.

 His music has been featured in the Lions Gate feature film Living Will and on the Versus television network.
 Townsend has shared the stage with notable artists such as, Donna Jean Godchaeux (Grateful Dead), Leo Nocentelli (The Meters), Russell Batiste (Funky Meters, Vida Blue), Questlove (the Roots), and Jimmy Herring (Widespread Panic).

 He released his first album, The Strangest Tribe, in 2007, gaining appreciation as an established songwriter when his song “High Street” placed in the finals of the 2008 Billboard Songwriting contest.
 He soon after took up the name The Strangest Tribe, performing in and around New York City both solo and with a revolving line up of musicians, including bassist Ryan Marks and drummer Seth Moutal, who both appeared on Townsend's follow up 2008 release, Pieces.